You will need

 ½ cup (125 ml) water OR fresh cream (I used Amarula)

 Soak the cake fruit in brandy overnight or for 4 hours.

 Preheat oven to 180°C. Grease 12 small dariole moulds or muffin tins.

 Beat eggs and melted butter on high speed only until well blended.
 Add hot milk and beat briefly on high speed.

-Add the dry Malva mix and gently blend it in by hand with a spatula.
+Add the dry Malva Mix and gently blend it in by hand with a spatula.
 Mix only until combined.
 It is important not to overmix.
 The mixture will be soft and runny.
-Stir in the cherries, nuts, fruit cake mix and zest.
+Stir in the cherries, nuts, soaked fruit cake mix and zest.

 Scrape mixture into prepared moulds.
 Shake the dish lightly to level the batter.